vmware-tanzu/velero/design/restore-hooks.md

         post:
           -
             exec:
-              container: my-container
+              container: postgres
               command:
+                - /bin/bash
-                - /bin/uname
+                - -c
-                - -a
+                - rm /docker-entrypoint-initdb.d/dump.sql
               onError: Fail
               timeout: 10s
+              readyTimeout: 60s
+        init:
+          timeout: 120s
+          initContainers:
+          - name: restore
+            image: postgres:12
+            command: ["/bin/bash", "-c", "mv /backup/dump.sql /docker-entrypoint-initdb.d/"]
+            volumeMounts:
+            - name: backup
+              mountPath: /backup
 ```

 As with Backups, if an annotation is defined on a pod then no hooks from the Restore spec will be applied.

 ### Implementation

-The types and function in pkg/backup/item_hook_handler.go will be moved to a new package (pkg/util/hooks) and exported so they can be used for both backups and restores.
+The types and function in pkg/backup/item_hook_handler.go will be moved to a new package (pkg/hooks) and exported so they can be used for both backups and restores.

-The restore hooks implementation will closely follow the design of restoring pod volumes with restic.
+The post-restore hooks implementation will closely follow the design of restoring pod volumes with restic.
 The pkg/restore.context type will have new fields `hooksWaitGroup` and `hooksErrs` comparable to `resticWaitGroup` and `resticErr`.
 The pkg/restore.context.execute function will start a goroutine for each pod with applicable hooks and then continue with restoring other items.
 Each hooks goroutine will create a pkg/util/hooks.ItemHookHandler for each pod and send any error on the context.hooksErrs channel.